videolan/libvlcsharp/CONTRIBUTING.md

     git commit -a
     ```
   Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.
+* Make sure you use a distinctive commit author name.
 * Push your branch to GitHub:

     ```shell